fastenhealth/policy/privacy_policy.md

 ### Fasten Health Server and Apps

-Fasten Health server do not send any information with regard to your usage to Fasten Health Inc. Fasten Health clients for Windows, Mac, and Linux regularly check fastenhealth.com for new versions of clients.
+Fasten Health server does not send any information with regard to your usage to Fasten Health Inc. Fasten Health clients for Windows, Mac, and Linux regularly check fastenhealth.com for new versions of clients.
 The version checking request contains a non-personally identifiable unique id, which we use for client usage statistic purpose only.
 This ID doesn't contain any personal information.